 - 15 g salted butter melted, for brushing

-- Mix 60 ml of warm water with ½ tsp of caster sugar and 4g of dried yeast.
+- Mix 60 ml of warm water with ½ teaspoon of caster sugar and 4g of dried yeast.
 Set aside for 10 minutes.

-- In a large mixing bowl, mix together strong bread flour, baking powder, salt and the remaining ½ tsp of caster sugar.
+- In a large mixing bowl, mix together strong bread flour, baking powder, salt and the remaining ½ teaspoon of caster sugar.
 Make a well in the middle.

 - Grease a bowl with some butter or oil and pop your dough into it.
 Cover with cling film and leave in a warm spot to prove until doubled in size (around 2 hours).